glowlogix/wp-frontend-profile/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Front End Profile allows users to edit their profile without going into the dashboard to do so.
+WP frontend Profile allows users to edit their profile without going into the dashboard to do so.

 == Description ==

-WP Front End Profile give you the ability to add a extensible user profile section to the front end of your WordPress website.
-By default the plugin adds two tabs to the front end profile.
+WP frontend Profile give you the ability to add a extensible user profile section to the frontend of your WordPress website.
+By default the plugin adds two tabs to the frontend profile.
 One of these titled profile allows a user to edit their user data including email, first and last names, URL and bio (description).
 The password tab allows a user to change their password for the site.

 = Plugin Extensibility =

-As the front end profile is rendered with tabs you can easily add your own tabs with your own fields to store user meta data.
+As the frontend profile is rendered with tabs you can easily add your own tabs with your own fields to store user meta data.
 Tabs and fields are added through filters and all the saving of the data is taken care of for you.

 You can add the following field types: